asariprado/PyAtoms/README.md

       - If `alpha = 1`, `beta = 0`, the lattice is triangular
       - If `alpha = beta = 1`, the lattice is honeycomb
     - Strain tab
-        - Apply the 2D strain tensor where the $x$-axis is defined as the *local* direction, i.e. the strain tensor rotates with the local axis set by `theta` and `twist angle`.
+        - Apply the 2D strain tensor, $e_{xy}$, where the $x$-axis is defined as the *local* direction of that lattice, i.e. the strain tensor rotates with the local axes set by `theta` or `twist angle`.
+See https://doi.org/10.1103/PhysRevB.80.045401.

 ##
 ## Examples
-1. Twisted bilayer graphene
+1. Twisted bilayer graphene with $1.1^\circ$ twist angle.
     - `Moire lattice`: bilayer
     - `L = 35`
     - `Pixels = 1024`